LAUS Open is underway at Oakmont Country Club, Oakmont, Pennsylvania, near Plum.

 It wasn't nothing you did.

-Quote unquote Barack Obama right out of the Elizabeth Warren playbook hey, you didn't build that, which Obama has also said.
+Quote unquote, Barack Obama, right out of the Elizabeth Warren playbook, hey, you didn't build that, which Obama has also said.

-You've worked hard, but you've been lucky.
+Can you imagine telling college graduates, you've worked hard, but you've been lucky.

 They've been lucky, and they don't realize it.